hljacobs5/hj-comp-challenge-3/README.md

 ### **Things to Note**

-#### We have not provided you with any assets, nor native files.
-You will have to source assets on your own per the creative license guidelines below.
+#### They did not provide us with any assets, nor native files.
+We had to source assets on our own per the creative license guidelines below.
-#### We have not provided breakpoint specific comps.
-You will need to employ some creativity here with a heavy dose of good judgment.
-Think about how you, as a user, could best experience the content/layout across various screen sizes.
-Is the content legible?
-Does the imagery (especially full bleed background images) still make sense and look good?
-Do portions of the nav become icons (and are they intuitive?), or a menu?

 ## **Creative License**

-#### You may NOT take liberties with the layout, but your creative license includes:
+#### We could not take liberties with the layout, but our creative license included:

 #### Copy
 #### Images